With glimmering coasts, towering palm trees and tropical goodness, there’s no doubt that Hawaii is a prime getaway destination.

-From live music bars to karaoke, to beachfront nightclubs, Oahu has it all.
+From live music bars to karaoke, to beachfront nightclubs, Oahu’s nightlife has it all.

 Waikiki Beach in particular, is a popular spot, whether you’re on the sandy strip itself or in a classy lounge overlooking it.

-The Star of Honolulu Cruise is another tourist favorite.
+A sunset and dinner cruise in Honolulu is another tourist favorite.

 Oahu definitely stakes a claim on having the best and most varied nightlife among the Hawaiian Islands.

 With diners, bars and clubs closing past midnight, you’ll have prime choices when it comes to entertainment.

 Enjoy one of many sunset dinner cruises that serve great food while you take in the fantastic views.